1

 Our staff can provide individual, comprehensive, in-person and/or virtual technical assistance, as needed, to determine best practices for data sharing, tracking, analyzing, and reporting on healthcare clinician and public health workforce data, training on how to implement the taxonomy process and provide access to the Colorado Health Systems Directory.

-There are great opportunities to use the public health staffing data you have access to within your own agency or division.
+There are great opportunities to use the public health staffing data you have access to within your agency or division.
 Some examples include tracking staffing trends over time, calculating turnover rates, and demographics.
 Many of these processes can be automated, making tracking and reporting very easy.
-We can offer additional technical assistance and support in these areas as well, individual to each agency.
+We can offer additional technical assistance and support in these areas as well, tailored to each agency's needs.

 Next steps